-Are you a self-help junkie and looking to expand your library?
-Or, are you just dipping your toes into the world of self-help books?
+Are you a self-help book junkie and looking to expand your library?
+Or are you just dipping your toes into the world of self-help books?
 Either way, you’ve come to the right spot!
-We’ve rounded up the best self-help books and what they each have to offer you.
+We’ve rounded up some of the best self-help books and what they each have to offer you.

-Are you looking for some help with your finances, and specifically wanting to elevate your mindset so that you’re more of a money magnet?
-While you can get all the financial planning help and budgeting support you need from a ton of books and professionals, one thing that sets this book apart from the rest is that it focuses on your money mindset.
+Are you looking for help with your finances, specifically to elevate your mindset so that you’re more of a money magnet?
+Though you can get all the financial planning help and budgeting support you need from a ton of books and professionals, one thing that sets this book apart from the rest is that it focuses on your money mindset.

 Do you ever wonder why some people succeed and others don’t?
 "Outliers" breaks down the who, what, where, when and how certain types of people are successful.
 You’ll be ready to take on your goals after reading this.

 Looking for more of a spiritual self-help book?
-"A Return to Love" focuses on cultivating more love and less fear in order to feel a deeper peace within yourself and others.
-Author Marianne Williamson shares her reflections on "A Course in Miracles" in a way that’s applicable for religious and non-religious readers alike.
+"A Return to Love" focuses on cultivating more love and less fear to feel a deeper peace within yourself and others.
+Author Marianne Williamson shares her reflections on "A Course in Miracles" in a way that’s applicable for religious and nonreligious readers alike.

 Are you looking make changes in thekitchen, specifically cook healthier, more nutritious meals?
-If you’ve felt restricted on diets or have felt that food programs are too limiting for your tastes, check out nutritionist Joy Bauer’s book that will provide plenty of nutrient-packed recipes that taste like your favorite foods!
+If you’ve felt restricted on diets or have felt that food programs are too limiting for your tastes, check out nutritionist Joy Bauer’s book, which provides plenty of nutrient-packed recipes that taste like your favorite foods.

-Whether you’re looking to improve your self-esteem and emotional well-being, or become more life and business savvy, there’s a self-help book catered to whatever it is that you may be looking for.
+Whether you’re looking to improve your self-esteem and emotional well-being, or become more life and business savvy, there’s a self-help book catered to it.
 Browse online and find the one that best suits your needs!

 - 9. "Strengths Finder 2.0" by Tom Rath, $15 (usually $34), Amazon